Pr-E/BTH_Heathcare_Utilisation_TRE_Workflow/active_blackpool_tre_workflow/docs/IAN_FINAL_REVIEW_GUIDE.md

 This package is the final **real-data translation workflow** intended for review before ingress into the Trusted Research Environment (TRE).
 It does not carry synthetic results into the real analysis.
 It carries the validated **analytical architecture**, explicit assumptions, decision gates, code comments, aggregate audit logging and reproducibility controls required to regenerate all findings from the approved BTH extracts.

-The review should answer four questions:
+The review should answer three questions:

 1. Are the six real BTH source files and identifier semantics represented correctly?
 2. Are the cohort, propensity, comparative and clustering specifications methodologically appropriate?